christophemr/holbertonschool-machine_learning/supervised_learning/optimization/README.md

 3. [Mini-Batch](/supervised_learning/optimization/3-mini_batch.py)

-* Write a function that trains a loaded neural netwok model using mini-batch gradient descent.
+* Write a function that creates mini-batches to be used for training a neural network using mini-batcg gradient descent.

 4. [Moving Average](/supervised_learning/optimization/4-moving_average.py)